Free plants for your garden

 - bottles, vases, narrow necked containers.
 I love using my vintage bottles for this as their colors look lovely on window sills while the cuttings are developing their roots.
-(Like most people who collect sea glass I have a love for old things.
+(Like most people who collect sea glass I have a love for old things, especially vintage bottles.
 You can see some of my sea glass jewelry here.)

 My vintage bottles with their cuttings

 - Rooting hormone (you can get away without this but it may take longer).

 - Cuttings from plants.
 I’ve been successful with basil, rosemary, Russian sage, impatiens, fuschias of all types, succulents, African violets, geraniums, tomatoes, hydrangeas.
 I’ve heard you can do it with roses too.

 - Potting soil (for when your cuttings have roots), pots to put them in.

 Potting soil specifically for succulents, I usually use Miracle-Gro potting soil for my other cuttings that aren't succulents.